 The “Data Classification and Encoding Guide” has been developed to provide consistent, standardized instructions for encoding S-100 compliant IENC data.
 This document has been laid out, as far as possible, along the lines of the IHO publication S-4, Part B “Chart Specifications of the IHO – Medium and Large-Scale National and International (INT) Charts”.

-The purpose of the Data Classification and Encoding Guide is to facilitate S-401 encoding to meet IHO standards for the proper display of IENC in an S-100 based navigation system such as Inland ECDIS or ECS.
+The purpose of the Data Classification and Encoding Guide is to facilitate S-401 encoding for the proper display of IENC in an S-100 based navigation system such as Inland ECDIS or ECS.
 The document describes how to encode information that the cartographer considers relevant to an IENC.
-The content of an IENC is at the discretion of the producing authority provided that the conventions described within this document are followed.
-A “producing authority” is a Hydrographic Office (HO) or an organization authorized by a government, HO or other relevant government institution to produce IENCs.
+The content of an IENC is at the discretion of the producer provided that the conventions described within this document are followed.
+In addition to the minimum content described in this standard the competent authority may define additional elements of minimum content.

-The S-401 Data Classification and Encoding Guide can be found in the Standards and Publications page of the IEHG web site, http://ienc.openecdis.org.
+The S-401 Data Classification and Encoding Guide can be found in the Standards and Publications page of the IEHG web site, https://ienc.openecdis.org.